FabienTregan/TheOldManGlitch/readme.md

 Wait for an attack, which hopefully will be a Level 3 RATTATA, press a key to open combat menu

+> Did someone see the bug?
+>
-> Did someone see the bug ?
-I am in water, but I've been attacked by a RATTATA which abviously is a ground Pokémon and should not be found in Water.
-Moreover, it is Level 3 and this place is rather late in the game ; I should encounter level 20-30 Pokémons, not level 3.
+> I am in water, but I've been attacked by a RATTATA which abviously is a ground Pokémon and should not be found in Water.
+Moreover, it is Level three and this place is rather late in the game; I should encounter level 20 to 30 Pokémons, not level 3.
 >
 > Astonishing, isn't it ?
 This quiet unimpressiv bug is the starting point of a glitch which is the most famous of the Pokémon game, probably of the GameBoy, and maybe one of the top 10 most famous bugs in videogame history.